-Meetings' atmosphere is rather relaxed and constructive.
-The Chairs and Secretariat team ensure a respectful and professional working environment and dialogue is fluid, yet limited to interventions from few members only.
+Meetings' atmosphere is rather relaxed.
+The chair and secretariat ensure a respectful and professional working environment and dialogue is fluid, yet limited to some members only.
 Interventions are generally of very good quality, with very well informed members.
-Freedom of speech is absolute following interviewees' opinions, yet some members point they do not intervene because of various reasons (e.g. lack of knowledge, fear to provoke some dissatisfaction around attendees, lack of preparation in advance of the meetings...).
-Observers are allowed to speak after the members provided there is sufficient time and that the Chair gives them the floor following prior request and they identify and introduce themselves.
+Freedom of speech is absolute following interviewees' opinions, yet some members point they do not intervene because of various reasons (lack of knowledge, fear to provoke some dissatisfaction around attendees, lack of preparation in advance of the meetings, ...).
+Observers are allowed to speak after the members provided there is sufficient time and Chair gives them the floor following prior request and identification.

-Following the majority view, the trust building process between members (and especially between other interest groups including NGOs and the fishing sector) has grown remarkably since the creation of the LDAC.
-This has been noticed and is much appreciated by the EC civil servants which work with the LDAC.
-It is one of the main achievements of the LDAC where a high degree of trust in some cases or at least some kind of empathy has emerged between Fishing Sector and NGOs, allowing to exchange views in an open manner and to understand better the reasoning and motivations of each other at all.
-Some working groups suffer from weak facilitation process and interventions are often reactive and limited to questions to the EC representatives present rather than a more proactive approach of coming up with own initiative proposals and suggestions on how to improve fisheries management.
+Following the majority view, the trust between members (and especially between NGOs and the fishing industry) has grown considerably since the start of the LDAC and this is being noticed and appreciated by the EC civil servants.
+It is one of the main achievements of the LDAC where a high degree some kind of empathy has emerged from both part, each one understanding better the reasoning and objectives of the other.

-Meetings are generally highly attended although active participation and own initiative proposals for advice based on agreed strategic work are actually limited to a few members with technical knowledge on the issue being dealt with.
-The majority of the interventions come from industry members with some NGOs not participating at the debate
+Attendance to the meetings is high but active participation and own initiative proposals for advice based on agreed strategic work are actually limited to a few members with genuine opinion and technical knowledge on the issue being dealt with.
+The majority of the interventions come from industry members with some NGOs not participating to the debate.
+Some working groups suffer from weak facilitation process and interventions are often reactive and limited to questioning the EC rather than a more proactive approach of coming up with own initiative proposals.

 "There is a huge issue about debating.
-A lot of my colleagues from other NGOs are silent and some do not have a culture of talking to the industry.
-There is a lack of experience about confronting arguments and concealing divergent views.
-Yet they do have useful information and content to bring for the discussions"
+A lot of NGOs are silent and do not have the culture of debating.
+There is a lack of experience about confrontation.
+Yet they do have information, content."